adamwitanowski-nib/redocly/developer-portal/options.md

 | TRIPCANXPERCENT | Trip cancellation percentage |
 | CRUISE | Cruise option |

-## Sample option requests
+## Basic option requests

-The following shows the structure of the option request:
+Basic options are used to configure Snow sports, policy excess buy out percentage.

+  - What other options fall under basic option specification?
+How do we know what a basic
+  - verse other option type is?

 ```javascript
 basicOptions : [